BenoitDuffez/crashreportsviewer/README.md

 On the client
 -------------

-ACRA should sent reports to `http://server.tld/path/to/submit.php`
+ACRA should sent reports to `http://server.tld/path/to/submit.php`.
+Example annotation of your Android `Application` class:

 	@ReportsCrashes(formKey = "", // will not be used
 					formUri = "http://yourserver.com/path/to/submit.php",